 If you are approved for study away, you will receive credit toward your Mount Holyoke degree for liberal arts courses completed with grades of C- or better (courses of the sort offered by Mount Holyoke, not pre-professional courses such as business, nursing, or marketing and not English composition).
 You must have your host institution send an official transcript to the Office of the Registrar at Mount Holyoke.
 While these courses will count toward the 128 credits required to graduate from Mount Holyoke, you must obtain permission to use courses taken away to fulfill specific requirements.

 In most cases, courses to fulfill specific requirements (including language, distribution, major, and minor requirements) must be approved individually by the appropriate department chair at Mount Holyoke.
-The permission form is available in the Office of the Registrar and online.
+The permission form is available online with other forms from the Registrar's Office.
 The Dean of Studies approves courses to fulfill requirements in disciplines not represented at Mount Holyoke, and approves all courses to fulfill the multicultural perspectives requirement.

 If you would like PE credit for courses taken off campus you must complete an off-campus PE form (available at Kendall Hall).
 These courses are approved by the director of athletics.